Welcome!

 You can consciously use your posture, breathing, muscle tone, and awareness to

 People now have a much harder time walking all over me.
 I still don't like to fight - but I can, and I do when I have to.
-I'm usually able to say what I have to say, even in the toughest conversations.
+I'm usually able to say what I have to say, even in really tough conversations.

 Am I perfect at this all the time?
 Hell no!
 I'm human.
 Also, real talk: some situations are too intense to stay in charge of what's happening in you and around you - for anybody, no matter how much training and practice you've had.